 The United Kingdom’s Membership in International Organizations

 Along with France, both the United States and the United Kingdom are among the five permanent members of the UN Security Council (P5) and are founding members of NATO.
 In addition, the United Kingdom and the United States belong to the Organization for Security and Cooperation in Europe (OSCE), G-20, G-7, Organization for Economic Cooperation and Development (OECD), International Monetary Fund (IMF), World Bank, and World Trade Organization.
-The United Kingdom also is an observer to the Organization of American States.
+As our Ally, and a top contributor at NATO, the UK strengthens the Alliance’s ability to deter modern security and defense threats.
+The UK leads on key NATO efforts, such as cyber and emerging and disruptive technologies, and is a Framework Nation for the Enhanced Forward Presence in Estonia.
+The United Kingdom also is an observer to the Organization of American States and a Dialogue Partner of the Association of Southeast Asian Nations.

 More information about the United Kingdom is available from the Department of State and other sources, some of which are listed here: